adamhstewart/doip-docs/docs/downtime.md

 ### Religious Service/Devotion
 Characters with a religious bent might want to spend downtime in service to a temple, either by attending rites or by proselytizing in the community.
 Someone who undertakes this activity has a chance of winning the favor of the temple’s leaders.

 **Resources:** Performing religious service requires access to, and often attendance at, a temple whose beliefs and ethos align with the character’s.
-If such a place is available, the activity takes one workweek of time but involves no gold piece expenditure.
+If such a place is available, the activity takes 5 days but involves no gold piece expenditure.

 **Resolution:** At the end of the required time, the character chooses to make either an Intelligence (Religion) check or a Charisma (Persuasion) check.
 The total of the check determines the benefits of service, as shown on the table below.